-SATAN AIN'T VILE I JUST GOT STYLE SATAN AIN'T ROUGH I JUST CUT MY STUFF SATAN AIN'T MEAN I JUST SO CLEAN ASK ANY FOOL IF SATAN'S CRUEL AND YOU'LL HEAR HIM SAY SATAN GETS HIS WAY FROM SIDEWALK TRAMPS TO SOCIETY VAMPS SATAN GETS HIS WAY SATAN GETS HIS WAY SATAN:
+SATAN AIN'T VILE

+I JUST GOT STYLE

+SATAN AIN'T ROUGH

+I JUST CUT MY STUFF

+SATAN AIN'T MEAN

+I JUST SO CLEAN

+ASK ANY FOOL IF SATAN'S CRUEL

+AND YOU'LL HEAR HIM SAY

+SATAN GETS HIS WAY

+FROM SIDEWALK TRAMPS

+TO SOCIETY VAMPS

+SATAN GETS HIS WAY

+SATAN GETS HIS WAY

-CAUSE I GOT MY FEELINGS HURT IF SATAN GETS HIS WAY OH SATAN GETS HIS WAY ASK THE PIMPS LOCKED IN JAIL ASK THE WOMEN OUT ON BAIL IF SATAN GOT HIS WAY OH YEAH, SATAN GETS HIS WAY.
+ASK THE CHUMPS WHO ARE BREATHING DIRT CAUSE I GOT MY FEELINGS HURT IF SATAN GETS HIS WAY OH SATAN GETS HIS WAY ASK THE PIMPS LOCKED IN JAIL ASK THE WOMEN OUT ON BAIL IF SATAN GOT HIS WAY OH YEAH, SATAN GETS HIS WAY.

 MY MOTHER NEVER UNDERSTOOD MY SMILE MY MOTHER NEVER 'PRECIATED MY STYLE

-I TOLD HER SHE HURT ME ASKING HER BABY BOY NOT TO ENJOY HIS TOY I GOT A TASTE FOR THE WHOLE HUMAN RACE BUT I CAN GET WILD IF YOU MESS WITH
+I TOLD HER SHE HURT ME

+ASKING HER BABY BOY NOT TO ENJOY HIS TOY

+I GOT A TASTE FOR THE WHOLE HUMAN RACE

+BUT I CAN GET WILD IF YOU MESS WITH

 MY STYLE

 SATAN SHO LIKES HIS STYLE!

-Satan exits after his song and dance.
-Beau starts to leave, snaps his fingers and remembers.
-Turns around and collects the fingernails that Satan has dropped.
-He carefully places them in his pocket and is about to leave again when he hears, coming trhough the door that Satan has left open, music that Clarence Deal is playing.
-"Sweet Substitute".
-The music is so beautiful and so unlike any he has heard before that he is transfixed.
-The muic begins to manipulate him in , out and around the doorframe, very much like the movements he experienced with the women he had fantasized.
-He is utterly seduced, utterly while Clarence plays on in the spotlight.
+(SATAN exits after his song and dance.
+BEAU starts to leave, snaps his fingers and remembers.
+Turns around and collects the fingernails that SATAN has dropped.
+HE carefully places them in his pocket and is about to leave again when HE hears, coming through the door leading to the parlor, CLARENCE DEAL, singing and playing.
+HE sings "IN MY SOUND" and finishes with "CLARENCE'S THEME. " The music is so beautiful and so unlike any BEAU has heard before that HE is transfixed. music and the words begin to manipulate BEAU very much like the movements HE experienced with the women he fantasized.
+Framed in the opened doorway, HE is utterly seduced)